 Duke of Edinburgh Award

 The Duke of Edinburgh Award is well established now at Cardinal Newman Catholic School.
-Giving students from year 10 upwards the opportunity to participate in all three levels Bronze, Silver and Gold.
+Giving students from year 10 upwards the opportunity to participate in all three levels Bronze and Silver award.

 WHAT DOES IT INVOLVE?

-To achieve each award, students must complete a personal programme of activities in four sections (five for Gold) - Volunteering, Physical, Skills, Expedition and for Gold, a Residential.
-These involve helping people or the community as a whole, getting fitter, developing new skills, planning and going on an expedition and taking part in a residential activity (Gold only).
-The best bit is - you get to choose what you do!
+To achieve each award, students must complete a personal programme of activities in four sections (five for Gold) - Volunteering, Physical, Skills, and Expedition.
+These involve helping people or the community as a whole, getting fitter, developing new skills, planning and going on an expedition.
+The best bit is - students get to choose what they do to meet the award!

 WHY DO THE DofE?